 At the outset we offer our clients with an honest approach to gardening.
 We pride ourselves in our extensive knowledge of many practices, both modern and traditional.
-Our exquisite services are primarily aimed at gardens of over 1/4 an acre, but we are always happy to look at smaller projects.
+Our exquisite services are primarily aimed at larger gardens , but we are always happy to look at smaller projects.
 Over the years we have gained experience of many environments and styles, but our main focus is on plant knowledge for which we are experts.

 Over recent years we have extended our knowledge to managing small estates and small-holdings, which include the upkeep of grape vines, hay meadows and other farm related issues.
 We can also take responsibility for animals if necessary.
 If the job is too specialised, Guy has many contacts within the industry who can facilitate your needs, from building permanent structures safely, ploughing fields and installing vineyards to installing commissioned artworks.